CharlesTyrrell/obsidian-task-manager/README.md

 ### How to use

-- To add a task to your vault, use control+t (hotkeys can be modified in plugin options)
+- To add a task to your vault, open the create-task modal (hotkeys can be modified in plugin options)
-- This will bring up a menu allowing you to create a task
+- input task data
 - These tasks will then exist as normal .md notes on your vault
 - The task information lives in the YAML header of the note, so feel free to transform current notes into tasks
-- To interact with the task, open up a view by clicking on the plugin icon on the left ribbon bar
+- To view your tasks in a schedule, open up a view by clicking on the calendar icon on the left ribbon bar
-- Drag tasks to change time and date, click to change other attributes
-- To make a personal task groups to view, go to task options and click 'create task group' and 'create task view'

 ### Manually installing the plugin

+- download the latest release as a .zip file
+- go to /YOURVAULT/.obsidian/plugins (if plugins folder doesn't exist, create it)
-- Create a new directory in your plugins folder `YOURVAULT/.obsidian/plugins/React_task_manager/`.
+- extract zip file into the plugins folder
-- Copy over `main.js`, `styles.css`, `manifest.json`
+- go to community plugins tab and allow the plugin
+- if you do not see the plugin, you may need to first install a plugin off of the community plugins tab

 ### API Documentation for obsidian